 The goal of the plugin is to convert a PDF in WordPress’ media directory into HTML using the web service.
 So first of all we need to extend the plugin we created last time to have a form which handles the uploads.
 We also need to handle the incoming file, which we do in test_handle_post(), where we use the media_handle_upload() function to upload the file to the media folder.
 Below is the commented code of how to do so:

 The admin page should now look like this when a file has been uploaded:

-Now we want to actually convert the file to html using our web service.
-Below I have amended the conversion method onto the plugin (Note: using the converter requires a username and password – to sign up for a free trial click here):
+Now we want to actually convert the file to html using the web service.
+Below I have amended the conversion method onto the plugin:

 And if we look in the output directory of the plugin folder, we should see our converted document: